mbernste/mbernste.github.io/_posts/2020-06-13-self_information.md

 Introduction
 ---------------

 Information theory is a mathematical theory for describing "information" invented by the late [Claude Shannon](https://en.wikipedia.org/wiki/Claude_Shannon).
-Information theory is a fundamental mathematical theory that is tightly woven within any field that can be considered a data science, such as statistics or machine learning.
+Information theory is a fundamental mathematical theory that touches many fields, from statistics to physics.
 Thus, it is introduced in many introductory college courses.

 Strikingly, I found that whenever information theory was taught to me in these courses, the teacher always skipped over what to me seemed to be the most fundamental question of all: what exactly is "information"?
 It seemed quite strange to learn a theory without knowing the nature of the subject of that theory!